ToruKurahashi/java-tomcat/README.md

 # java-tomcat
-Dockerfile - Ubuntu14.04 for a java application with tomcat 7
+Dockerfile - Ubuntu 14.04 for a java application with tomcat 7